 In other words, I go there to sleep.

-And I watched it.
+And I walk.

 Please tell me you at least have Uber Eats or Grubbub or one of these services.

-That's way too uh too high.
+That's way too high.

-Oh man.
+Oh, man.

-I don't I don't have a car back here.
+I don't have a car back here.

-I walked work every day.
+I walk to work every day.

 But let me tell you something, Sean.

-This place will never ever be home for this Montana boy.
+This place will never, ever be home for this Montana boy.

-I you don't want it to be.
+And you don't want it to be.

 I hate going there.

-Uh let's talk about this.
+Let's talk about this.

 I want to give you a lot of credit.